-But it’s not just the watching of the films, it’s the additional memories that go with them.
-After watching Clash of the Titans when I was six-years-old, I wrote to Jim’ll Fix It to ask if I could see how the special effects were done – mainly because I envisioned a three-foot long model of the Kraken appearing from the arm of Jimmy Savile’s chair as a participatory gift for me.
+But it’s not just watching the films, it’s the additional memories that go with them.
+After watching Clash of the Titans when I was six years old, I wrote to Jim’ll Fix It to ask if I could see how the special effects were done, mainly because I envisioned a three-foot-long model of the Kraken appearing from the arm of Jimmy Savile’s chair as a participatory gift for me.
 (One day, my son will understand the sense of relief that my letter went unanswered.)
-And when I was 7-years-old, I cried so much after watching King Kong tumble from atop the Empire State Building, amid a swarm of Curtiss Helldiver biplanes, that I almost de-molecularised into a puddle of water like Senator Kelly in X-Men.
-A year later, in 1982, I was equally as inconsolable after watching a screening of ET in a small Spanish bar while on holiday with my family.
+And when I was 7-years-old, I cried so much after watching King Kong tumble from atop the Empire State Building amid a swarm of Curtiss Helldiver biplanes that I almost de-molecularised into a puddle of water like Senator Kelly in X-Men.
+A year later, in 1982, I was equally inconsolable after watching a screening of ET in a small Spanish bar while on holiday with my family.

 So far, my son has a memory of walking out of a screening of Paddington 2 because he didn’t like Hugh Grant’s villainous character – but it’s a start!